- Academic Programs & Policies

 The Hixson-Lied College of Fine and Performing Arts also gives credit for the subject and general examinations of the College Level Examination Program (CLEP) and the Advanced Placement Program (AP) administered by the College Entrance Examination Board.
 See the Dean’s Office, 102 Woods Art Building, for current policy regarding CLEP and AP examinations.

-Students who wish to pursue two degrees at the University of Nebraska–Lincoln must declare the additional degree on a Dual Matriculation form approved by both colleges involved.
+Students who wish to pursue two degrees at the University of Nebraska–Lincoln must declare the additional degree through a process approved by both colleges involved.
 Generally, 30 credit hours will be added to the minimum number of credits needed to complete the secondary degree.
 Students in the Hixson-Lied College of Fine and Performing Arts are allowed to declare two degrees within the college, provided that the degrees are different.
 Two degrees (diplomas) are awarded upon completion.

 The College recognizes students for academic achievement during the fall and spring semesters by placement on the College Dean’s List.
 To qualify for the Hixson-Lied College of Fine and Performing Arts Dean’s List, students must complete 12 graded hours by the time of the first grade reports and attain a minimum semester grade point average of 3.7.
 The following do not qualify as part of the 12 credit hours: Pass/No Pass credit, transfer hours, removal of incompletes, and grade changes submitted after the census grade reports.
 Music education students are not eligible for the dean’s list during the semester in which they are enrolled in MUED 497 Student Teaching.